-The collective investment trust, through its investment in the group annuity contract, simulates the performance of a guaranteed investment contract through an issuer's guarantee of a specific interest rate and portfolio of financial instruments that are owned by the issuer, MetLife.
-The investment in the Collective Investment Trust at contract value amounted to \$1,150,331 at December 31, 2012.
+The Collective Investment Trust, through its investment in the group annuity contract, simulates the performance of a guaranteed investment contract through an issuer's guarantee of a specific interest rate and portfolio of financial instruments that are owned by the issuer, MetLife.
+The investment in the Collective Investment Trust at contract value amounted to \$880,092 and \$1,150,331 at December 31, 2013 and 2012, respectively.

-Unrealized gains/(losses) from the collective investment trust are not included in the statement of changes in net assets available for benefits as the contract is recorded at contract value for purposes of the net assets available for benefits.
+Unrealized gains/(losses) from the collective investment trust are not included in the statement of changes in net assets available for benefits as the contract is recorded at contract value for purposes of the statement of net assets available for benefits.